LYNETTE COOK / SCIENCE PHOTO LIBRARY LYNETTE COOK / SCIENCE PHOTO LIBRARY

-Asteroid belt.
-Computer artwork of the main asteroid belt of the solar system (not to scale).
-The five innermost planets are shown orbiting around the sun (upper right).
-They are (from inner orbit); Mercury, Venus, Earth, Mars and Jupiter.
-The main asteroid belt is between the orbits of Mars and Jupiter.
-The existence of a planet between Mars and Jupiter was proposed by a group of six astronomers in 1800, based on Bode's Law of the relationship of planetary orbits.
+The asteroid belt, an illustration showing the position of the main asteroid belt in the solar system.
+The six innermost planets are shown (from centre orbit); Mercury, Venus, Earth, Mars, Jupiter and Saturn.
+The main asteroid belt is in the space between the orbits of Mars and Jupiter.
+The existence of a planet between Mars and Jupiter was proposed by a group of six astronomers in 1800, the proposal based on Bode's Law of the relationship of planetary orbits.
 The first of the asteroids (or minor planets) was discovered a year later.
-Several thousand have had their orbits accurately computed, but the solar system may contain over 40,000 asteroids.
+Several thousand have had their orbits accurately computed, but it is thought that the solar system contains over 40,000 asteroids.

 Model release not required.
 Property release not required.